 So many people today not only know what Korean food is (this is awesome – and much less explaining for me to do), they love it!
 Korean chefs have emerged to prominence and acclaim, and I have so many fun new cookbooks to peruse.
 All of these developments make this project possible.

 I think the idea is that I am not.
 If your parents emigrated from their home country before you were born, you get what it’s like to grow up in two cultures at once.
 An obvious indication is what’s on your plate.
 Probably, they wanted a better life for the next generation (you, me).
 While they still cooked what they knew at home, they were ok with you learning about the foods and ways of their new country.
 They wanted you to fit in.
 They asked you to speak the dominant language (for me, English) at home.
 For many years, maybe you agreed with them.
 But now, as an adult, you want to celebrate all of your heritage.
 For me, my way in is exploring Korean food.
 I guess you can call me kimchi-curious.

 Yes, I grew up eating Korean food (my grandmother even used to run a restaurant in Seoul), but now I want more.
 I want to know all about it and how to make it for myself.
 My guides: my mom, my taste buds, the internet, a bunch of awesome cookbooks, and my proximity to LA’s K-town.

 Are you kimchi-curious, too?
 I invite you to join me in my explorations.

 This project is a personal journey of culinary self-discovery, and it is not a healthy eating blog.
-That said, you may find me leaning towards healthier choices from time to time.
-After all, celebrating nourishing healthful good eats is part of my profession.
-Plus, my mother made good use of the abundant fresh California produce to healthify her Korean cooking for us, so it’s part of my palate.
+That said, you may find me leaning towards healthier choices.
+After all, celebrating nourishing good eats is part of my profession.
+Plus, my mother made good use of the abundant fresh California produce to healthify her Korean cooking for us, so it’s truly part of my palate.
 Here’s to great eating!